How to Add a Voiceover with Subtitles to a Video

 The most professional video content is multimedia content.
-Today, high-quality videos often have both custom audio and added textual elements.
+Today, high-quality videos often have both custom audio and added text elements.
 Newsreels, for example, need all three types of media to be successful: video, audio voiceover, and subtitles.

 But most online video editing software don't have much multimedia editing capability, and you might end up transferring video files from one editor to another to make each edit, wasting time and storage space in the process.
 To add video edits, custom voiceovers, and professional subtitles to your videos, I recommend using Kapwing.
-With Kapwing, you can add and edit your video content, audio tracks, titles, and subtitles in the same place, for free and online.
+With Kapwing, you can add and edit your video subtitles, audio tracks, titles, and footage in the same place, for free and online.
 Here's how to do it:

 - Upload Your Video(s) to the Kapwing Studio